tsunami416604/azure-docs.hu-hu/articles/iot-dps/quick-enroll-device-tpm-node.md

 - A folytatás előtt végezze el az [IoT Hub Device Provisioning Service az Azure Portallal való beállítását ismertető](./quick-setup-auto-provision.md) szakasz lépéseit.
 -  Győződjön meg arról, hogy a [Node.js 4.0-s vagy újabb verziója](https://nodejs.org) telepítve van a gépén.
-- Ha a rövid útmutató végén szeretne regisztrálni egy szimulált eszközt, kövesse a [szimulált eszköz létrehozásával és kiépítésével](quick-create-simulated-device.md) kapcsolatos rész lépéseit addig a pontig, ahol megkapja az ellenőrzőkulcsot az eszközhöz.
-Jegyezze fel az ellenőrzőkulcsot, mert az útmutató későbbi részében használni fogja. **Ne kövesse az egyéni regisztráció Azure Portallal való létrehozásának lépéseit.**
+- If you want to enroll a simulated device at the end of this quickstart, follow the steps in [Create and provision a simulated device](quick-create-simulated-device.md) up until the step where you get an endorsement key for the device.
+Note down the endorsement key, you will use it later in this quickstart. **Ne kövesse az egyéni regisztráció Azure Portallal való létrehozásának lépéseit.**

 ## <a name="create-the-individual-enrollment-sample"></a>Az egyéni regisztrációs minta létrehozása